Sanjeevk26/ai-bootcamp-foundations/02-Data-and-Machine-Learning/README.md

 2. Which of that data is structured vs unstructured?
 3. If you wanted to build a prediction system, what features would matter most?
 4. Where do you see ethical concerns in how data is collected or used?

----

-Next, we will go deeper into Machine Learning types and how models learn patterns from data.